 Advertising Directives

-Chiropractors may publicise their practices, or permit another person to do so,providing that the advertisement complies with the general law and ASAS standards of advertising in force in Singapore.
+Chiropractors may publicise their practices, or permit another person to do so, providing that the advertisement complies with the general law and the ASAS (Advertising Standards Authority of Singapore) standards of advertising in force in Singapore.
 Advertisements must be objective, relevant, up-to-date, accurate and factual.
+In addition, with effect from 2023 the advertisement must comply with the HCSA (Healthcare Services Act) advertising provisions.

 Members should conduct themselves in a manner expected of a professional and respect their code of ethics when publicising their services.
 The publicity shall contain nothing, nor be in a form nor be published or circulated which, in the light of generally prevailing standards of decency and propriety, would be likely to cause serious or widespread offence or to bring the chiropractic profession into disrepute.